Landline-Telephone-Society/cpbx-documentation/docs/Connecting Phones/Manual Configuration/polycom.md

 ### SIP Settings
 *Only applicable to certain models*

 SIP Protocol: Enable

 ### H.323 Settings
 *Only applicable to certain models*

 H.323 Protocol: Disable

 ### Identification
 Address: Your extension number

 Label: Whatever you want, this will show up on the line key.
 (Recommended: <YourExtensionNumber>-<YourExtensionName>

 ### Authentication
 Use Login Credentials: Disable

 User ID: Your extension number

 Password: Your SIP Password

 ### SIP Server 1
 Address: communitypbx.landlinetelephonesociety.com

 Port: 5060 (You can also use 17777 as alternative port if you cannot use 5060 for some reason)

 Transport: This is fine as the default value of DNSSanptr, however if you are having issues with the line staying registered, change this to TCPpreferred.

 ### Message Center
-*THIS IS REQURIED FOR THE VOICEMAIL BUTTON TO WORK PROPERLY, BUT IS OPTIONAL* Callback Mode: Contact
+*THIS IS REQURIED FOR THE VOICEMAIL BUTTON TO WORK PROPERLY, BUT IS OPTIONAL*

+Callback Mode: Contact

 Callback Contact: *97

-The config should look something like this:
+Once you did all that, the config should look something like this:

 ![Poly Configuration Utility Lines](weblineconfig.png){ width="250" height="250" style="display: block; margin: 0 auto" }

 Now save the config.
 The phone screen should reload, and the line key should show.
-A green check indactes the line is registered and good to go.
+A green check indicates the line is registered and good to go.
 If not, make sure you entered the correct info, and refer to Troubleshooting: Line not registered.

 While unlikey, if you are unable to receive incoming calls after a few mintues of making a call, go to Settings > Networking > NAT and set Keep-Alive Interval (s) to 15.
 This may be an issue on some older or cheaper routers.